ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 Prices for scuba diving in Taganga are considerably cheaper than elsewhere in Colombia.
 Therefore, many people get PADI (scuba) certified in Taganga before doing fun dives on islands near Cartagena or on San Andres Island.

-If you’re already PADI certified, you can book this fun dive tour from Taganga.
-Or, if you’re a first timer who doesn’t want to commit to a course, there is a scuba dive for you too!
+If you’re a first-timer who doesn’t want to commit to a course, there is a scuba dive for you too!

 I wish I had found out earlier that is was possible to go on a fishing tour as it looked like so much fun!
 On my last day in Taganga, three backpackers came back to our hostel after fishing and had managed to catch loads of big fish!
 So, if you’re like me and love heading out with a few beers to bring home a tasty dinner, I wouldn’t pass on this opportunity.